intelease/intelease-box-skill/README.md

 # InteLease Box Skill

-[InteLease](https://intelease.com) is a an automatic due diligence platform, which quickly and accurately summarizes and abstracts your legal documents.
+[InteLease](https://intelease.com) is a an automatic due diligence platform, which quickly summarizes and abstracts your legal documents.
+It utilizes natural language processing and machine learning algorithms to accurately unlock structured information from documents.
+InteLease users get accurate abstracts for their legal documents, up to 6 times faster than without it.

 This [Box Skill](https://www.box.com/skills) allows InteLease to automatically summarize the user's Box PDF documents, with no effort from the user.